Janesville Transit System: Routes

+Night (evening) services run every hour and do not operate on Saturdays.

 Janesville Transfer Center

 The Janesville Transfer Center at 123 South River Street was opened on May 18, 1998.
 It provides a central downtown location to transfer between routes, as well as with a daily intercity bus to Milwaukee.
 There are 8 bus bays in total.
 Greyhound Lines formerly used the facility until 2004.
 The Transfer Center has comfortable benches, covered loading bays for all buses, a climate controlled waiting room, vending machines, a change machine, restroom facilities, and a pleasant view of the Rock River.
 The Transfer Center is staffed weekday evenings from 6-10PM.
 During this time customers may purchase fare materials, ask questions in person or by phone, or request a nightside deviation.

 Beginning April 4, 2022, and lasting until late 2022, the facility will undergo renovations to improve accessibility, warmth and add amenities to the transit center with a $1.5 million federal grant.
 The project includes a new roof, extra set of sliding doors to make the waiting room warmer, updated HVAC and plumbing systems, new bathrooms and a bigger break room for bus drivers.